 The immense structure was initially built during the Middle Ages and was completely transformed into a Renaissance palace during the reign of King Francis I in the 16th century.
 It’s therefore said that the Renaissance was introduced to France at Fontainebleau.

 Villa Capra is also sometimes referred to as “Villa La Rotonda” and is officially known as Villa Almerico Capra Valmarana.
 It’s one of the most famous Renaissance buildings ever constructed and was designed by Andrea Palladio, a man considered to be the most influential Renaissance architect in history.

-It’s located near the city of Vicenza in the Veneto region and is one of a UNESCO World Heritage site known as “The Palladian Villas of the Veneto.”
+It’s located near the city of Vicenza in the Veneto region and is one of the UNESCO World Heritage sites known as “The Palladian Villas of the Veneto.”
 Although it’s one of the most influential buildings of the Renaissance, its design features 4 identical façades and a central dome that were inspired by the Pantheon in Rome.